samotv2/11/cv.md

-Samoilava Tatsiana
+#Samoilava Tatsiana
 phone: +375293-318-708
 e-mail:samotv82@gmail.com

 I want to be a programmer, I'm interesting front-end now.
 I like positive, clever people.
-I'm happy, if i will become member of developers community
+I'm happy, if i will become member of developers community.

 I don't have experience in HTML, CSS, JS.
 I have done some simple tasks in Java, C#, SQL.